linkedin/cassette/README.md

 Cassette is a collection of queue-related classes for iOS and OSX.
 It is maintained by [LinkedIn](https://engineering.linkedin.com/).
 Cassette was originally implemented by [Segment](https://segment.com).
 Cassette was inspired by [Tape](https://github.com/square/tape).

 `QueueFile` is a lightning-fast, file-based FIFO queue.
 Addition and removal from an instance is an O(1) operation.
 Writes are synchronous; data will be written to disk before an operation returns.

-*note*: The current implementation will simply clear (read: drop) all data in case of a process or system crash.
-While this is reasonable for some cases (such as analytics data), this makes it less suited to other tasks (such as  payment data).
+The queue is intended to be reliable and survive system or process crashes.

 ## Installing the Library